RealDeuce/bfrd-obsidian/Equipment and Magic Items/Armor.md

 A typical PC who isn’t wearing armor has an AC of 10 + their DEX modifier.

 When you wear armor, use the AC equation listed with the type of armor you are wearing instead of the typical 10 + DEX modifier equation.
 See the **Armor** table for an armor type’s AC equation as well as specific bonuses or limitations it imposes when calculating AC.

+If you have armor from another source, such as the Sturdy Natural Adaptation trait from the beastkin lineage or the Unarmored Defense trait from the monk, the armor values aren’t additive.
+Each of these features gives you a new way to calculate your armor, just like putting on a suit of scale mail armor changes your calculation from the base 10 + DEX modifier to 14 + DEX modifier (max 2).
+This makes the different calculations incompatible with each other, either requiring you to choose one or making the highest calculation override the others.
 # Armor Types & Proficiencies
 Armor types are categorized into three weights: light, medium, or heavy.
 You need proficiency in a weight of armor to use it well.
 For instance, a character with proficiency in light armor can wear any type of armor listed as light armor without penalty.